 AIMS: Watching Football Is Not A Crime! is part of the Football Supporters' Federation's ongoing drive to monitor the police in their dealings with football fans and work with them to ensure that all fans are treated fairly and within the law.

-- Are you a Fan In Trouble?
-Click here for information, advice and legal contacts...
+- Fan In Trouble?
+Click here for info, advice and legal contacts...

 - Want to know about Section 27?
 Check out our FAQs...